Mpdreamz/owin-101/Owin101.HelperAssemblies/Readme.md

 ## Owin.Types

 This strongly types some of the types defined in the owin spec.
-For instance, up untill now i've been getting to the response stream using `env["owin.ResponseBody"]`.
+For instance, up until now i've been getting to the response stream using `env["owin.ResponseBody"]`.
 This works fine but nobody really likes to stringly type in a static language right?
 Owin.Types allows us to write `env[OwinConstants.ResponseBody]`.

 This only strongly types the owin variables defined in the spec.
 Individual servers may place additional variables in the environment dictionary.